 What are the risk factors for pulmonary embolism?

-Situations in which mobility is limited, such as extended bed rest, flying or riding long distances, or paralysis
+Not moving for long periods of time, such as being hospitalized, flying or riding long distances, or paralysis

 Cancer and cancer therapy

-Certain medical conditions, such as heart failure, chronic obstructive pulmonary disease (COPD), hypertension (high blood pressure), stroke, and inflammatory bowel disease (chronic inflammation of the digestive tract)
+Certain medical conditions, such as heart failure, chronic obstructive pulmonary disease (COPD), high blood pressure, and inflammatory bowel disease, such as ulcerative colitis or Crohn's disease

-Certain medications, such as oral contraceptives (birth control pills) and hormone replacement therapy (estrogen pills for postmenopausal women)
+Certain medications, such as birth control pills or hormone replacement therapy (estrogen)

 What are the symptoms of a pulmonary embolism?

-The following are the most common symptoms for pulmonary embolism.
-However, each individual may experience symptoms differently:
+The following are the most common symptoms of pulmonary embolism:

 Sudden shortness of breath (most common)